Today I’m sharing how to build this wood, DIY end table! And it only costs about $16 to make!

 - Tape Measure

-1. Cut wood to size and add pocket holes for table legs
+1. Make initial lumber cuts and add pocket holes for table legs

 Use a miter saw and make the following cuts from the 2x2s:

-Also, add pocket holes to just one end of the four pieces at 23″.
-But, set the Kreg Jig for 3/4″ thick wood since these pocket holes will be for attaching the table legs to the table top.
+Also, add pocket holes to just one end of the four boards at 23″.

 2. Assemble the DIY end table legs and base

 Next, attach the X frame piece to each 23″ table leg board, making sure it’s attached 4″ up from the bottom of table leg.
-Attach with a drill and 2 1/2″ Kreg screws.
+Attach with a drill and 2 1/2″ Kreg screws and wood glue.

 Once all four table legs are attached to the X frame, your DIY end table base will look like this:

-3. Cut wood to size and add pocket holes for end table aprons
+3. Cut wood to size and add pocket holes for DIY end table aprons

 Use a miter saw and make the following 45 degree bevel cuts from the 1×3: